Support the documentation

-- Of course, nodes may have sub nodes underneath them.
+- Nodes may have sub nodes underneath them.

-If we imagine a classical website with a hierarchical menu structure, then each of the pages is represented by a Node of type Document.
-However, not only the pages themselves are represented as tree: Imagine a page has two columns, with different content elements inside each of them.
-The columns are stored as Nodes of type ContentCollection, and they contain nodes of type Text, Image, or whatever structure is needed.
+Take a website with a hierarchical menu structure.
+Each page is represented by a Node of type Document.
+However, not only the pages themselves are represented as a tree: Imagine a page has two columns, with different content elements inside each of them.
+The columns are stored as Nodes of type ContentCollection, and they contain nodes of type text, image, or whatever structure is needed.

 This nesting can be done indefinitely: Inside a ContentCollection, there could be another three-column element which again contains ContentCollection nodes with arbitrary content inside.

 Neos is shipped with a number of predefined NodeTypes.
 Typically you will create your own NodeTypes and define one of them as a super type.
 They can be useful types to extend, and Neos depends on some of them for proper behavior.